sitepoint/debian-image-builder/README.md

-debian-image-builder
+﻿debian-image-builder
 ====================

 Debian GNU/Linux image builder for multiple IaaS providers.

 This script bootstraps a basic Debian GNU/Linux installation to create a Amazon Machine Image.
-The image contains no latent logfiles, no .bash\_history or even the apt package cache.
+The image contains no latent log files, no .bash\_history or even the apt package cache.
 In fact, the image is created via debootstrap and never booted during the creation process, providing a very clean setup without surprises.